v-fearam/msbuild-examples/rest-api-client-generation/README.md

     }
   ```

+_Note:_This simple validation could be done in other way on the MSBuild file, but it is recommended do it in C# code and encapsulate the command and the logic.

 - Build the project, everything should compile.
 - Create a console app to use our new MSBuild Task